McDonnell Douglas F-15 Eagle Plastic scale model in 1/72 scale

 The opened up avionics bay got some white boxes from scrap.
 The access door was made from thin card and set open.

 The Pratt and Whitney F100 exhausts with their mechanism's were made and set in place.
+Close any gaps with white glue.

 The model got the two wing fuel tanks but also a pair of Sidewinder AIM-9L missiles on the outside missile launch rails.
-The missiles are not in the kit and can be obtained from other kits (such as F-15, F-16 or Hasegawa Weaponset IV etc).
+The missiles are NOT in the kit and can be obtained from other kits (such as F-15, F-16 or Hasegawa Weaponset IV etc).
 I also added a few laser designator pods retrieved from 1/72 Kinetic F-16D "Viper 52" kit: an AAQ-28 and AN/AAQ-13 pod.

 Some weathering with "wash" was applied at recesses and gears and bays with Promodeller "dark" wash, but other techniques can also be used such as very tinned varnish (Future) with a drop of black acrylic paint.